 - Help educate engineers on other teams through code reviews, giving talks, and/or writing documentation.

 - Work with driven, committed team members to bring the open web to people around the world.

 What You Bring

-- You have an interest in and ability to work with a distributed team (which requires good asynchronous written communication skills as well as good verbal communication skills in English).
+- Interest in and ability to work with a distributed team (requires good asynchronous written communication skills as well as good verbal communication skills).

-- You are happy to provide and receive constructive feedback; when you see a chance to improve something, you act on it.
+- Happy to provide and receive constructive feedback; when you see something that can be improved, you act on it.

 - Unafraid of asking questions, and proposing new ideas if you think they will make a positive impact.

 - A love of helping your colleagues grow and get better at what they do.

 We value a variety of voices within our team and at Mozilla.
 You don't need to check every box on this list to apply.